 1. Would you rather have a million dollars today or a penny?

-Small tasks done consistently each day can equal big rewards down the line.
+Small changes done consistently each day can equal big rewards down the line.
 Take the doubling penny for example.
-If I offered you a million dollars right now or a penny that doubled in value everyday for the next Thursdays what would you do?
+If I offered you a million dollars right now or a penny that doubled in value every day for the next Thursday what would you do?

-Gut reaction says to go with the million dollars today but when you double a penny everyday for the next 30 days you would end up with 5.3 million dollars.
-I know what you might be thinking, but who knows what will happen in the next 30 days and you’d be right for asking that questions but you’d also be thinking about the least likely outcome.
-Most likely in the next 30 days you’ll be totally fine and life will go on.
+The gut reaction says to go with the million dollars today but when you double a penny every day for the next 30 days you would end up with 5.3 million dollars.
+I know what you might be thinking, but who knows what will happen in the next 30 days you’d be right for asking that question but you’d also be thinking about the least likely outcome.
+Most likely in the next 30 days, you’ll be totally fine and life will go on.
 You can afford to be patient.

-You could wake up 30 minutes earlier everyday to prepare a meal or two, to get in a quick workout, to work a bit on your side hustle, to spend time connecting with your wife or kids, to practice some gratitude or meditate.
+You could wake up 30 minutes earlier every day to prepare a meal or two, get in a quick workout, work a bit on your side hustle, spend time connecting with your wife or kids, practice some gratitude or meditate.
 30 minutes earlier every day is another small change you could make now that might lead to large and positive changes down the road.
 Just think what 30 minutes of exercise might do for you every morning if you are not currently doing so.

 3. Give a little to get a little

 Researcher Andrew Newberg has a study in which a smile is rated as the highest symbol for positive emotional content.
-The science of smiling more often tells us that once the happy muscles in our face contract there is positive feedback that is sent to the brain for you to express joy and in return your brain sends signals to the rest of your body that you are actually happy and experiencing joy.
+When the smiling muscles in our face contract there’s positive feedback that is sent to the brain for you to express joy and in return, your brain sends signals to the rest of your body that you are actually happy and experiencing joy.
 It’s this cyclical event that just keeps going around and around, so the more you smile the happier and more joyful you’ll be.

-To touch on this a bit further there is a famous yearbook smile study that shows how a simple smile can effect you long-term.
+To touch on this a bit further there is a famous yearbook smile study that shows how a simple smile can affect you long-term.

 “…By measuring the smiles in the photographs the researchers were able to predict: how fulfilling and long-lasting their marriages would be, how highly they would score on standardized tests of well-being and general happiness, and how inspiring they would be to others.
 The widest smilers consistently ranked highest in all of the above…” Adapted from Forbes.com

-And for you baseball fans there is the Wayne State University study that used baseball cards and a players smile to determine how long they would live.
+And for you baseball fans there is the Wayne State University study that used baseball cards and players’ smiles to determine how long they would live.

 “…The study found that the span of a player’s smile could actually predict the span of his life!
 Players who didn’t smile in their pictures lived an average of only 72.9 years, while players with beaming smiles lived an average of 79.9 years…”

-Smiles convey a sense of trust, can influence how you feel or others feel about social slip-ups or blunders, and can even get you some leniency if you get yourself into some trouble.
-Plus they’re contagious!
+Smiles convey a sense of trust.
+They can influence how you feel or others feel about social slip-ups or blunders.
+Smiles can even get you some leniency if you get yourself into some trouble.
+Plus they’re contagious.
 Spend a few moments with the happiest person you know, you’ll be grinning from ear to ear in no time flat.

-Just goes to show you how important practicing happiness and a simple smile everyday can translate into such bigger things.
+Just goes to show you how important practicing happiness and a simple smile every day can translate into much bigger things.
 So spend more time with kids, they smile up to 400 times per day compared to the average adult that smiles only 20 times.

 A NIFTY LITTLE WAY TO IMPLEMENT SMALL CHANGES EVERYDAY

-There’s something that you can do now that will increase your likely hood of success in anything you do by 2 to 3 times.
+There’s something that you can do now that will increase your likely hood of success by 2 to 3 times.
 This little trick is known as If-Then statements.
-Dr. Heidi Grant Halverson gives us a specific example here of just how and if-then statement works.
+Dr. Heidi Grant Halverson gives us a specific example here of just how an if-then statement works.